TertiusRoach/university-tracker_2.00/README.md

 ### Visual Studio Code (Setup)

-Press (Ctrl + ,) to open Settings and search for 'Exclude' to hide files and folders that clutter the workspace.
+Press (Ctrl + ,) or go to File -> Preferences -> Settings andd search for 'Exclude' to open to hide any clutter.
-Alternative Way: File -> Preferences -> Settings -> Search for 'Exclude'

-Press (Ctrl + alt + s) to save without formatting
+Press (Ctrl + alt + s) to save without prettier reformatting the file.

 ---